FrezsSec/Azure-Sentinel-Tutorial-MAP-with-Honeypot-and-Live-Cyber-Attacks/README.md

 # Azure Sentinel tutorial MAP with Honeypot and Live Cyber Attacks

 This guide provides a step-by-step walkthrough for setting up an Azure Sentinel project with a Windows machine exposed to the internet as a honeypot.
 The goal is to monitor, detect, and analyze potential security threats.
+We will extract the IP addresses of users attempting to log into our VM.
+These IP addresses will be queried using a geolocation API site to determine their geographical location.
+Using this information, we will create custom logs that include longitude, latitude, and country data.
+These logs will then be sent to the Log Analytics workspace in Azure.
+By configuring our SIEM (Security Information and Event Management) system, we can visualize and plot the attackers' locations on a map.

 ## Step 1: Create an Azure Subscription
 1. Go to [Azure's official website](https://azure.microsoft.com/en-us/) and create a free Azure account.